 Sexually transmitted infections (STI) comprise a variety of infections transmissible through sexual contact.
-Mutually consenting sexual relationships have become commonplace in adolescence and sexual abuse or exploitation awareness has risen, resulting in increased presentations of children with sexual health concerns to health services.
-Previously in the top ten, in 2010, England was in the bottom third of 43 countries in the World Health Organisation's European Region and North America for condom use among sexually active young people[138].
+Mutually-consenting sexual relationships have become commonplace in adolescence and sexual abuse or exploitation awareness has risen, resulting in increased presentations of children with sexual health concerns to the appropriate health services.
+Previously in the top ten, in 2010, England was in the bottom third of 43 countries in the World Health Organisation's European Region and North America for condom use among sexually active young people[136].

-With the exception of HIV, young people aged 15 to 24 years continue to experience the highest rate of STIs, accounting for 55% of gonorrhoea, 52% of genital warts and 42% of genital herpes diagnosed in Genitourinary Medicine (GUM) and integrated GUM/Sexual and Reproductive Health services (SRH) in 2014[139].
+With the exception of HIV, young people aged 15 to 24 years continue to experience the highest rate of STIs, accounting for 55% of gonorrhoea, 52% of genital warts and 42% of genital herpes diagnosed in Genitourinary Medicine (GUM) and integrated GUM/ Sexual and Reproductive Health services (SRH) in 2014[137].

 Untreated, STIs lead to long-term consequences such as ectopic pregnancy and infertility.
-Better prevention and frequent testing is therefore needed in meeting the unmet health needs in this population[140].
+Better prevention and frequent testing is therefore needed in addressing the unmet health needs in this population[138].

-The Framework for Sexual Health Improvement in England (2013) outlines the Government's commitment to improving the population's sexual health and wellbeing[141].
-Specific to young people, it aims to improve their knowledge and resilience through; provision of good quality SRE at home, school and in the community, accessible and confidential advice and support about wellbeing, sex, and relationships, increasing awareness and understanding of consensual sex, and abusive relationships and building confidence and emotional resilience to understand benefits of loving, healthy relationships and delaying onset of sex.
+The Framework for Sexual Health Improvement in England (2013) outlines the Government's commitment to improving the population's sexual health and wellbeing[139].
+Specific to young people, it aims to fortify their knowledge and resilience through; provision of good quality sex and relationship education (SRE) at home, school and in the community, accessible and confidential advice and support about wellbeing, sex, and relationships, increasing awareness and understanding of consensual sex, and abusive relationships and building confidence and emotional resilience to understand benefits of loving, healthy relationships and delaying age of sexual debut.

-In addition, it aims to improve their sexual health outcomes through; targeted prevention, provision of accessible SRH services, comprehensively meeting sexual health needs regardless of sexuality, raising awareness of risks of unprotected sex, benefits of stable relationships, issues around consent, and supporting responsible and informed decision-making[141].Guidance for commissioners in local government, CCGs and NHSE is provided by PHE's "Making it work" document, which outlines and describes the principles underpinning the commissioning responsibilities across these levels for sexual health, reproductive health and HIV[142]
+In addition, it aims to improve their sexual health outcomes through; targeted prevention, provision of accessible SRH services, comprehensively meeting sexual health needs regardless of gender and sexual preferences, raising awareness of risks of unprotected sex, benefits of stable relationships, issues around consent, and supporting responsible and informed decision-making[139].
+Guidance for commissioners in local government, CCGs and NHSE is provided by Public Health England's "Making it Work" document, which outlines and describes the principles underpinning the commissioning responsibilities across these levels for sexual health, reproductive health and HIV[140].